-Save the date for Echo Summit Dance Camp on September 14-16, 2018, featuring Lisa Greenleaf and Lindsey Dono calling to the music of the Latter Day Lizards and Toss the Possum.
+Register now for Echo Summit Dance Camp on September 14-16, 2018, featuring Lisa Greenleaf and Lindsey Dono calling to the music of the Latter Day Lizards and Toss the Possum.
 For those who have asked, here is a list of the dances we did.

 Come to Camp Sacramento, high in the Sierra, for a weekend of great contra dancing and music with your friends old and new!
 Camp Sacramento is two hours east of Sacramento off Highway 50 just west of Echo Summit at an elevation of 6600 feet.
 Nestled in the tall trees of the Sierra Nevada, Camp Sacramento’s refinished wooden dance floor and rustic small cabins are waiting for you to enjoy.
 Camp staff even sell espresso drinks in the morning, and beer and ice cream in the afternoons to keep your dance energy going.